nodejs/node/doc/api/http.md

 * {number}

 By default set to `Infinity`.
 Determines how many concurrent sockets the agent can have open.
-Unlike `maxSockets`, this parameter across all origins.
+Unlike `maxSockets`, this parameter applies across all origins.

 ### `agent.requests`
 <!-- YAML